18 May PowerPoint Makeovers | Cheers!

 I matched the fonts he uses with PowerPoint friendly fonts (Book Antiqua) and embedded a fun font (Cheddar Jack) to reflect the laid-back Hawaiian vibe.

-I changed the deck size to ensure an accurate view on modern devices it.
+I changed the deck size to ensure an accurate view on modern devices.
 (From 4:3 to 16:9)

 Next I used full-bleed images for backgrounds to reflect Hawaii’s bright colors.
 Also, displaying logos in white over a simple background allows any logo’s branding to match the look and feel of the deck.